microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/aks_policy.md

     ![](../img/aks_policy/27.png)

-* In order to verify the "Hello Arc" application and it's component has been deployed, In the Google Cloud Shell, run the below commands.
+* In order to verify the "Hello Arc" application and it's component has been deployed, In the Azure Cloud Shell, run the below commands.

     ```bash
     kubectl get pods -n hello-arc